unixwzrd/venvutil/docs/generate_manifest.md

 ./generate_manifest
 ```

 The script should be run from the root directory of the project.
-It will create or update the `manifest.lst` file.
+It will create or update [`setup/manifest.lst`](../setup/manifest.lst).

 ## Manifest Format